-We have identified HCs and their nuclei using cytological and cyto-chemical methods in sequential steps (Fig. 1).
-Micrographs 1a and 1b demonstrate F-actin staining of HCs with phalloidin-TRITC.
-Organ of Corti cultured under control normoxic conditions displays regular architecture (1a), whereas organ of Corti cultured under OGD conditions has visible gaps in the F-actin positive cell rows (1b).
-Micrograph 1c demonstrates a typical picture obtained as a result of vital test PI-exclusion assay after OGD.
+We have identified HCs and their nuclei using cytological and cytochemical methods in sequential steps (Fig. 1).
+Figs 1a and 1b demonstrate F-actin staining of HCs with phalloidin-TRITC.
+Organ of Corti cultured under control normoxic conditions displays regular architecture (Fig. 1a), whereas organ of Corti cultured under OGD conditions has visible gaps in the F-actin positive cell rows (Fig. 1b).
+Fig. 1c demonstrates a typical picture obtained as a result of vital test PI-exclusion assay after OGD.
 Only the nuclei of cells with damaged membranes are labeled red.
-Micrograph 1d shows a typical outcome of TUNEL assay in the organ of Corti after ischemia.
-Green color indicated presence of single-stranded DNA brakes in the nuclei of damaged, apoptotic cells.
+Fig. 1d shows a typical outcome of TUNEL assay in the organ of Corti after ischemia.
+Green color indicated presence of single-stranded DNA brakes in the nuclei of damaged, apoptotic

+Fig. 3.
+Numbers of outer and inner hair cells (OHCs/IHCs) and PI- and TUNELpositive nuclei in the apical, middle and basal segments before and after 3 h or 4 h of OGD and at the end of the recovery periods.
+Plotted are the mean numbers (± S.E.M.) of OHCs, PI- and TUNEL-positive nuclei (left v-axis) or IHCs (right y-axis) per 100 μm length of the organ of Corti.
+Shadow indicates the exposure to OGD (closed diamonds, OHCs; closed squares, IHCs; open PI-stained nuclei; open cells.
 In the basal, middle and apical segments of the control cultures, we scored 34.3-34.8 OHCs (3 rows) and 6.8-8.3 IHCs (1 row) per 100 μm length of the organ of Corti (Fig. 2).
-We also observed a few cells, with a PI- (0.6-4.9) or ApopTag- (0.9-2.3) positive nuclei per 100 μm.
+We also observed a few cells, with a PI-positive (0.6-4.9) or ApopTag-positive (0.9-2.3) positive nuclei per 100 μm.
 These cells most likely represented spontaneous HC loss in the normoxic culture, mainly in the basal part of tissue.